neuroinformatics-unit/HowTo/docs/source/programming/SSH-SWC-cluster.md

 ::: {dropdown} How does SSH key authentication work?
 :color: info
 :icon: info
-You generate a pair of keys locally - a public and a private one - and then copy the public key to the remote machine.
+You generate a pair of keys locally—a public and a private one— and then copy the public key to the remote machine.
 When you try to SSH into the remote machine, the SSH client on your local machine will use the private key to generate a signature, which the SSH server on the